 Business, Being Successful, and Interactions with Others

-The following are a list of books that will make a tremendous impact on your business life.
-In addition, these books will provide some insight on how you and others operate.
+The following is a list of books that will make a tremendous impact on your business life.
+In addition, these books will provide some insight into how you and others operate.
 The more you know about yourself and others the stronger you are.

 Thick Face, Black Heart by Chin-Ning Chu

 This is one of my favorite in your face motivational books.
 It dismisses the myths about the necessity of positive thinking to be successful.
 Yes, you can be a negative SOB and still lead a very successful life.
 If you are ever in a place where negotiation is a necessity, you will want to apply the tips from this book.
 Get it right now.
 If you do not like this book then you have super high estrogen levels and really need help.
 This is a testosterone book if there ever was one and any person that wants to take charge of his or her life will love the book.

 What Would Machiavelli Do?
 The Ends Justify The Meanness by Stanley Bing